opentensor/bittensor-subnet-template/contrib/CONTRIBUTING.md

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Bittensor) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of Bittensor?**
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment:

-* **Which version of Bittensor are you using?** You can get the version by checking for `__version__` in [`bittensor/bittensor/__init.py`](https://github.com/opentensor/bittensor/blob/master/bittensor/__init__.py#L30).
-This is not sufficient.
-Also add the commit hash of the branch you are on.
+* **Which version of Bittensor Subnet are you using?**
 * **What commit hash are you on?** You can get the exact commit hash by checking `git log` and pasting the full commit hash.
 * **What's the name and version of the OS you're using**?
-* **Are you running Bittensor in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+* **Are you running Bittensor Subnet in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
-* **Are you running Bittensor in a dockerized container?** If so, have you made sure that your docker container contains your latest changes and is up to date with Master branch?
+* **Are you running Bittensor Subnet in a dockerized container?** If so, have you made sure that your docker container contains your latest changes and is up to date with Master branch?
-* **Are you using [local configuration files](https://opentensor.github.io/getting-started/configuration.html)** `config.yaml` to customize your Bittensor experiment?
-If so, provide the contents of that config file, preferably in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines) or with a link to a [gist](https://gist.github.com/).

 ### Suggesting Enhancements and Features

-This section guides you through submitting an enhancement suggestion for Bittensor, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template](https://bit.ly/atom-behavior-pr), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion

 * **Check the [debugging guide](./DEBUGGING.md).** for tips — you might discover that the enhancement is already available.
-Most importantly, check if you're using the latest version of Bittensor by pulling the latest changes from the Master branch and if you can get the desired behavior by changing [Bittensor's config settings](https://opentensor.github.io/getting-started/configuration.html).
+Most importantly, check if you're using the latest version of the project first.
-* **Determine which repository the problem should be reported in: if it has to do with your ML model, then it's likely [Bittensor](https://github.com/opentensor/bittensor).
-If you are having problems with your emissions or Blockchain, then it is in [subtensor](https://github.com/opentensor/subtensor)

 #### How Submit A (Good) Feature Suggestion

-Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined which repository ([Bittensor](https://github.com/opentensor/bittensor) or [subtensor](https://github.com/opentensor/subtensor))  your enhancement suggestion is related to, create an issue on that repository and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Bittensor which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of the project which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **Explain why this enhancement would be useful** to most Bittensor users.
+* **Explain why this enhancement would be useful** to most users.
 * **List some other text editors or applications where this enhancement exists.**
-* **Specify which version of Bittensor are you using?** You can get the exact version by checking for `__version__` in [`bittensor/bittensor/__init.py`](https://github.com/opentensor/bittensor/blob/master/bittensor/__init__.py#L30).
 * **Specify the name and version of the OS you're using.**

 Thank you for considering contributing to Bittensor!
 Any help is greatly appreciated along this journey to incentivize open and permissionless intelligence.